commotum/commotum.github.io/README.md

 ## How to test
 1. Replace `assets/images/logo.svg` with your logo if you want.
+2. Run `bundle install` to install dependencies.
-2. Run `bundle exec jekyll serve` locally or push to GitHub Pages.
+3. Run `bundle exec jekyll serve` locally or push to GitHub Pages.
-3. Resize the viewport: below ~100ch you'll see the mobile nav; above it, the desktop header.
+4. Resize the viewport: below ~100ch you'll see the mobile nav; above it, the desktop header.

 ## Notes
 - We use **system fonts**, so no external font files are required.